-Dumping rubbish is prohibited under MARPOL legislation, the Merchant Shipping Regulations 1998 (Prevention of Pollution by Garbage) and Merchant Shipping Notice No 1720.
+RRS 55 is deleted.
+However competitors are reminded that the dumping of rubbish is prohibited under MARPOL legislation, the Merchant Shipping Regulations 1998 (Prevention of Pollution by Garbage) and Merchant Shipping Notice No 1720.
 In the Magistrates Courts the fines can be up to £25,000 and in the Crown Court they are unlimited.
-Attention is drawn to the ISAF Code of Environmentally Friendly Behaviour (www.sailing.org/about/environment/index.php)
+Attention is also drawn to the ISAF Code of Environmentally Friendly Behaviour (www.